 New ◆³™¹TOMS¹ ◆³™ Black Crochet Women's Classics 9

 COACH HANDBAG - L@@K HERE ♥ ♥

 Why does eBay have this policy?

 We want your buying and selling experience on eBay to be easy and fun.
 Our guidelines help sellers create listings that won't break the rules or infringe upon other people's trademarks.
 When a listing has information that could mislead people or gives one seller an unfair advantage over others, we do take action.
 We also want to avoid having a seller dominate search results with duplicate listings if the seller doesn't have a solid history of selling these identical items.
+Misusing item specifics or the item description can make it more difficult for buyers to find information about items they are shopping for.
 Be sure to follow our guidelines when you create your listings.

 Report listing violations or problems with another eBay member.

 Ask eBay members